Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsection{Campaign A: leaf-only comparison}

-Campaign~A provides the cleanest entry point into the problem.
-It isolates the leaf effect while keeping the surrounding hierarchy deliberately simple.
-This is the strongest setting in which to test whether the main discontinuity appears as soon as SLH-DSA is introduced into the interactive server leaf.
+Campaign~A isolates the leaf effect while keeping the surrounding hierarchy simple and controlled.
+It tests whether the main discontinuity appears as soon as SLH-DSA is introduced into the interactive server leaf.